j-tws/marketplacer-coding-challenge/README.md

   * Lesson learnt: On occassion you can come out better solutions than the internet!
 * Is there a better way to write the CLI display?
 Lots of puts currently.
 Need to find out more
 * Foundout that I like to color texts in CLI app
-* Always write happy and sad path for tests
+* Always write happy and sad path for tests.
+Also ask on how to write tests for display `class App`.